gsalzer/ethutils/doc/skeleton/README.md

 The skeleton is obtained from the bytecode by normalizing parts that do not affect functionality:
 Solidity meta-data is removed and PUSH0-PUSH32 operations are replaced by PUSH0.
-Two bytecodes are functionally equivalent if their skeletons are identical.
+Two bytecodes are equivalent (up to varying PUSH operations) if their skeletons are identical.

 `skeleton.py` computes the skeleton of a given bytecode.